Refresh

 Always be genuine

-To ensure the job market is fair and truly a two-way street, we need to let go of rigid advice about who we need to be and what you must say to get noticed.
+To ensure the job market operates as a fair and truly bidirectional evaluation process, we need to move beyond rigid advice about who we need to be and what we must say to get noticed.
+McKinsey's organizational research demonstrates that authentic leadership and communication create more sustainable, productive workplace relationships.

-When writing your follow-up email, be yourself.
-Ask what you need to ask and be comfortable doing so.
-Maintain professionalism and respect, but stay true to yourself.
+When writing your follow-up email, be yourself genuinely.
+Ask what you need to ask and feel comfortable doing so.
+Maintain professionalism and respect, but stay true to your authentic communication style and values.
+Gallup's workplace engagement studies show that employees who can be authentic at work are 42% more likely to thrive in their roles long-term.

-Compromising now will only make it harder for you to keep feeling good in that environment later.
-From the start, set yourself up for success and aim to impress only yourself!
+Compromising your authenticity now will only make it harder for you to maintain genuine satisfaction in that work environment later.
+From the very beginning of the relationship, set yourself up for sustainable success and aim to impress by being the best version of your genuine self, rather than an artificial persona designed solely to secure the position.